MePando/ADM-HW3/README.md

 There are three files:

 - `main.ipynb`:  a Jupyter notebook that contains all the answers to your research and theoretical questions.
+Clicking [here](https://nbviewer.org/github/MePando/ADM-HW3/blob/main/main.ipynb) you can find the nbviewer version of the notebook.

 - `CommandLine.sh`: a bash shell script file contains the prepared script to answer to the command line question.